 All County jobs are posted on a bulletin board located outside of the Jean Oxley Linn County Public Service Center at 935 Second Street SW in Cedar Rapids.
 In addition, all County jobs are posted at various agencies, colleges, libraries, etc., in and around the Cedar Rapids area.
 The Iowa DES Workforce Center also receives and posts all Linn County jobs in their office and on an internet website.

 The fastest, most efficient way to apply for benefits (file your initial claim) is online.
 The Internet filing option is available 24 hours a day, seven days a week.
 Please visit www.iowaworkforce.org for more information.
 If you need assistance filing your unemployment claim, you may visit your local Workforce Development Center.
 The Cedar Rapids Workforce Development Center (Iowa Works) is located at 4444 First Avenue NE, Suite 436 in Cedar Rapids (the Lower Level of Lindale Mall).
 You may contact the center by phone at 319-365-9474.

-For more information, contact the DHS Office at 319-892-6700 or by email at email@example.com, or visit their website at www.dhs.state.ia.us/Consumers/Find_Help/County_Offices/linn.html.
+For more information on DHS issues please contact the DHS Office at 319-892-6700 or by email at email@example.com.